Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 title: "Signup Administration"
 ---

-The Signup Administration site is an application meant to faciliate self service onboarding to your SaaS solution.
-Users can visit this site to Sign Up for an account, go through an onboarding flow to create a new tenant, and manage their existing tenants.
-This site also supports admin functionality for global administrators to view and manage all tenants and users of the application.
+The *Signup/Administration* site is an application meant to faciliate self service onboarding to your SaaS solution.
+Users can visit this site to:
+- Sign up for an account
+- Go through an onboarding flow to create a new tenant
+- Manage their existing tenants.

+This site also supports administrative functionality for global administrators to view and manage all tenants and users of the application.

 ## Design Considerations

-- For ease of management, we have chosen to incorporate the global admin functionality into this application.
-Sometimes, this would be separated into its own application.
-You may choose to separate this into a different application if you require more administrative functionality than just tenant and user management.
+For ease of management, we have chosen to incorporate the global administrative functionality into this application.
+You may choose to separate this functionality into a different application if you require more administrative functionality than just tenant and user management.

-- We chose to use NSwag to generate our client implementation for the Admin Service.
-This provides us ready to use HTTP client without having to write much boilerplate.
-Read more about using NSwag on ASP.NET projects [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-nswag?view=aspnetcore-6.0&tabs=visual-studio)
+> We chose to use NSwag to generate our client implementation for the Admin Service.
+The NSwag project provides tools to generate OpenAPI specifications from existing ASP.NET Web API controllers and client code from these OpenAPI specifications.
+This provides us a ready-to-use HTTP client without having to write much boilerplate.
+Read more about [using NSwag on ASP.NET projects](https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-nswag?view=aspnetcore-6.0&tabs=visual-studio)

 ## Running Locally